|Date:||13 June 2013|

-The Department for Work and Pensions (DWP) has today published its annual statistics on the distribution of income in the UK.
+The Department for Work and Pensions (DWP) has published its annual statistics on the distribution of income in the UK.
 The latest data cover years up to and including 2011–12.
-Tomorrow, IFS researchers will publish a detailed report, funded by the Joseph Rowntree Foundation (JRF), on what these data tell us about living standards, poverty and inequality in the UK.
+IFS researchers published a detailed report, funded by the Joseph Rowntree Foundation (JRF), on what these data tell us about living standards, poverty and inequality in the UK.
 In this observation, we briefly highlight some of the key findings from DWP’s report.

 Average incomes fell for the second successive year in 2011–12.
 Official statistics recorded a reduction of 3% at the median (middle) and 2% at the mean, after accounting for inflation (measuring incomes before deducting housing costs, BHC).
 This comes on top of large falls in 2010–11, leaving median and mean income 6% and 7% below their 2009–10 peaks respectively.